Setting Windows File Associations

 When it comes to opening files on your computer, Windows does this based on the type of file you are trying to open.
 If Windows didn’t do this, then you would somehow have to manually choose an app to open a file each time.
 You probably also noticed that your files have icons that match the program used to open them.

-I’m sure you have noticed that at the end of your files there is usually a dot or period and then 3 or 4 letters or numbers such as Report.xlxs.
+I’m sure you have noticed that at the end of your files there is usually a dot or period and then 3 or 4 letters or numbers such as Report.xlsx.
 This is what is known as a file extension that is used for Windows file associations.
 Windows uses file associations to determine what program to use to open a certain type of file.
 For example, Windows will know that resume.docx is to be opened using Microsoft Word since .docx is the file extension for Word.

 The easiest way to accomplish this is to open File Explorer and browse to where your file is located.
 Then you can right click the file and choose Open With and then choose a program from the list.